larrysman/olalytics/README.md

-# olalytics
-This repository is used to display my personal projects in data science and machine learning.
+# Welcome to my repository that shows the collections of some of the personal projects in machine learning and data science leveraging on core skills and competences